CoCalc Logo Icon

 for more details.
 When using DDP, one optimization is to save the model in

-only one process and then load it to all processes, reducing write overhead.
+only one process and then load it on all processes, reducing write overhead.

-This is correct because all processes start from the same parameters and
+This works because all processes start from the same parameters and

 gradients are synchronized in backward passes, and hence optimizers should keep